vdesabou/alfred-spotify-mini-player/README.md

 ## Features

 * Hotkey to trigger the workflow
+* Update of playlists directly from the workflow!
 * Search for Albums, Artists or Tracks
 * Search for playlists and launch it
 * Browse by Artists, Albums or Playlists